rsalmond/TIL/thatscool.md

 ## February 2025

+Gem5 is certainly not new, but it's new to me and blowing my mind.
+It's some kind of [arbitrary hardware simulator that let's you emulate random architectures](https://www.gem5.org/) using Python no less.
+You can do things like pile any number of caches between a CPU of your choosing and RAM and see how performance is impacted.
+It seems like one of those things that everyone in a small field is well aware of and _nobody_ outside of it has ever heard of.

 (Very alpha) dynamic module support for Envoy proxy has [materialized](https://github.com/envoyproxy/dynamic-modules-examples).

 TProxy is [a nice looking text based L7 proxy for debugging](https://github.com/kevwan/tproxy).
 Kinda looks like [tshark](https://tshark.dev) with a few bells and whistles.